-Pleasantville is a decidedly white-collar village, with fully 94.72% of the workforce employed in white-collar jobs, well above the national average.
+Pleasantville is a decidedly white-collar village, with fully 91.28% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pleasantville is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Pleasantville who work in management occupations (20.46%), teaching (16.21%), and office and administrative support (13.81%).
+There are especially a lot of people living in Pleasantville who work in management occupations (14.77%), teaching (11.65%), and sales jobs (10.19%).

 Also of interest is that Pleasantville has more people living here who work in computers and math than 95% of the places in the US.

-Pleasantville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Pleasantville is a great place for families with children to consider.
+First of all, many other families with children live here, making Pleasantville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Pleasantville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pleasantville’s overall crime rate is lower than average for the country.

+Pleasantville is a very ethnically-diverse village.
 The people who call Pleasantville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pleasantville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pleasantville include Irish, German, English, and Polish.
+Pleasantville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 18.74% of the village’s residents.
+Important ancestries of people in Pleasantville include Irish, Italian, German, English, and Polish.

 The most common language spoken in Pleasantville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Portuguese.